VST/AU plugin (32-bit)

 - optimised for live performances

 - plug-ins for PC Windows (VST) and Mac OS X (VST, Audio Units)

 - iPad app for iOS 6.1 or better

 Every dial & button in Flying Haggis can be remotely controlled via easy-to-use MIDI Learn on Windows/Mac, and fixed MIDI assignments on iOS.

 For live performance, just hook up a MIDI pedalboard to remotely switch banks & presets, or tweak settings in realtime.

-- Works with any host program supporting VST 2.4 or Audio Units (32-bit only, 64-bit support coming soon!)
+- Works with any host program supporting VST 2.4 or Audio Units (32-bit only, 64-bit support in development)